mozilla/valence/README.md

 This currently only works on Chrome Beta on Android.
 There was a bug in chrome's websocket implementation that prevented Firefox from connecting to it.
 They fixed the bug quickly, but you need a recent canary.

-In addition to the instuctions for Chrome Desktop above, turn on debugging and set up adb as described in https://developer.chrome.com/devtools/docs/remote-debugging-legacy
+In addition to the instructions for Chrome Desktop above, turn on debugging and set up adb as described in https://developer.chrome.com/devtools/docs/remote-debugging-legacy

 * It would be nice if we could figure out the new connection stuff chrome uses.

-Deebugging Safari on iOS
+Debugging Safari on iOS
 -------------

 Even more broken than Chrome on Android, but whatever, we're going to roll with it and soon enough it will not be broken.